 Our Fast-Track Application Package is a premium service for those who need to submit their application in time with their deadlines.
 Your case will become a top priority for our lawyers and you will benefit from our highest-quality services.

 The Appeal Package

 By choosing our Appeal Package, you can rely on our lawyers’ legal knowledge and experience to ensure you have the highest chance of a successful appeal.
 We will also fully represent you in any hearings/tribunals.

 The F2 Visa is a non-immigrant permit, meaning it won’t lead to obtaining permanent residence in the U.S with a Green Card.
 However, you can apply to change your status, and if accepted you may eventually be able to obtain a Green Card.

-Switching your visa can be a complicated and complex affair, so it’s advisable to seek professional guidance if you become confused.
+Switching your visa can be a complicated and complex affair, so it’s advisable to seek professional guidance to ensure you prepare your application correctly.

 The acronym SEVIS stands for the Student and Exchange Visitor System, and it’s a database used by the Department for Homeland Security to record information about foreign students.

-Students from overseas are required to pay a fee to be entered into the database, although there is no fee for F2 Visa holders.
+Students from overseas are required to pay a fee to be entered into the database, although there is no fee for F2 Visa applicants.

-Yes, there are no travel restrictions on F2 Visa holders, so you are free to travel in and out of the U.S. as and when you please.
+Yes, there are no travel restrictions on F2 Visa holders, so you are free to travel in and out of the U.S. as and when you require.

 US Immigration Services do allow a grace period for F1 visa holders to leave the US after the completion of the F1 study program.
 F1 student and their dependents must leave the US within this time frame.
 Once a the F1 visa holder leaves the US so must the F2 visa holder.